Best Apple deals in the Amazon Spring Sale 2025

 Apple iPad, 10th generation, 2022: Was £279, now £259.97, Amazon.co.uk

 With a small discount, the 2022 iPad has been reduced to its lowest price.
-In his review, The Independent’s tech critic David Phelan said “The new design, faster processor, better and bigger display are easily worth the price, and the new iPad is a real rival to the iPad Air, which usually costs £170 more.”
-In fact, he went as far as to that “This is the best tablet under £500 from any manufacturer.”
+In their review, tech critic David Phelan said “the new design, faster processor, better and bigger display are easily worth the price, and the new iPad is a real rival to the iPad Air, which usually costs £170 more.”
+In fact, they went as far as to that “this is the best tablet under £500 from any manufacturer.”

 Apple iPad mini, 7th gen: Was £499, now £429, Amazon.co.uk